← Back

 Robotics & Physical AI

-Raw teleop in.
-VLA-ready data out.
+Raw robot data in.
+Training-ready data out.

 01 · the bottleneck